Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Results

 \subsection{$R_\mathrm{PCE}$ prediction from multimodal luminescence}

 We first assess whether a compact CNN-based model (LumPerNet) can regress the device $R_\mathrm{PCE}$ directly from multimodal luminescence images paired with device-specific reference states.
 All results in this section refer to the operational window $R_\mathrm{PCE} \in [0.8, 1.2]$ and to the evaluation protocol described in Section~\ref{ssec:framework} (held-out test set, four-fold CV on the remaining devices, and aggregation across four independently trained models).

-Across the held-out test set, LumPerNet achieved a mean absolute error of $\mathrm{MAE}=0.049\pm0.007$, a root-mean-square error of $\mathrm{RMSE}=0.061\pm0.005$, and a coefficient of determination $R^2=0.553\pm0.077$ (mean $\pm$ standard deviation across the four CV-trained models).
+The choice of this operational window is motivated by the density of recorded data points in this region ($>95\%$) during the three-day degradation experiments.
+Across the held-out test set, LumPerNet achieved a mean absolute error of $\mathrm{MAE}=0.048\pm0.005$, a root-mean-square error of $\mathrm{RMSE}=0.061\pm0.006$, and a coefficient of determination $R^2=0.558\pm0.078$ (mean $\pm$ standard deviation across the four CV-trained models).
 These results demonstrate that time series of EL/PL image pairs contain sufficient predictive signal to estimate quantitative $R_\mathrm{PCE}$ within the operational regime, even under a conservative device-level split designed to prevent leakage from temporally adjacent samples.

 Performance was broadly consistent across folds.
-Table~\ref{tab:LumPerNet_nostack_perfold} reports the per-fold metrics for both the validation and held-out test sets, together with the corresponding mean $\pm$ standard deviation across the four cross-validation runs, and therefore quantifies robustness to training split and optimization history.
+Table~\ref{tab:LumPerNet_nostack_perfold} reports the per-fold metrics for both the validation and held-out test sets, together with the corresponding mean $\pm$ standard deviation across the four cross-validation runs.
+The validation metrics quantify the sensitivity of model selection to the choice of held-out validation devices.
+The lower validation $R^2$ values observed in some folds indicate split-dependent calibration difficulty during model selection.
+However, these values should be distinguished from the final held-out test performance: the test set is identical across the four fold-trained models and contains devices disjoint from those used during training and validation.
+On this fixed held-out test set, the fold-resolved $R^2$ values are substantially more stable, ranging from $0.490$ to $0.684$.
 Figure~\ref{fig:parity_hexbin} visualizes predictions on the held-out test set using the ensemble-mean output obtained by averaging the four CV-trained models (one prediction per sample), together with the corresponding absolute error distribution.
 For completeness, fold-resolved parity plots are reported in the Supplementary Information.